This topic includes instructions for troubleshooting issues related to Tableau Server licensing.

 Server Administrator site role is unchanged when using a Creator licence

 Server Administrators gain Creator capabilities if Creator licences are available in Tableau Server, with no change to their site role name.
-All other Tableau Server and Tableau Online users gain Creator licences only if assigned to a site role that includes Creator in its name.
+All other Tableau Server and Tableau Cloud users gain Creator licences only if assigned to a site role that includes Creator in its name.

 Licences are not immediately available

 When you add a role-based licence to Tableau Server, those licences become available to all users when you restart Tableau Server.

 A user with a Viewer licence cannot open Tableau Server or Tableau Cloud workbooks from Tableau Desktop